Installing BDsensor-m-m

 You can download the release version.
 However, it is now recommended to download the latest bugfix version: https://github.com/MarlinFirmware/Marlin

-You need to modify the configuration files and pin files.
+What you need to do is modify the configuration files and pin files.

 Edit Configuration.h